 Grinding's advantages aren't found in the other cutting process apart from the more recently developed methods of spark and chemical machining.
 These advantages are as follows:

-Although it forms an integral part of modern production, grinding remains an inexact science, the more so since sufficient care isn't always taken in selecting and using the proper wheel for the work.
+Although it forms an integral part of modern production, grinding remains an inexact science, the more so since sufficient care isn't always taken in using and Selecting a right Grinding Wheel for the work.